JUAS-tutorials/xsuite-installation/README.md

 ## Installation on Linux

 ### 1. Install Miniforge
-- Open a terminal and download the Minforge for Linux (version as of 2024-12-30)
+- Open a terminal and download the latest Miniforge for Linux
     - `wget https://github.com/conda-forge/miniforge/releases/latest/download/Miniforge3-Linux-x86_64.sh`
 - Make the file executable and run it
     - `chmod +x Miniforge3-Linux-x86_64.sh`